Benefits of databases

 Databases and data protection

 Your gathering, storage and processing of customers' personal data must comply with data protection legislation, including the requirement not to collect or process excessive or unnecessary personal data.
-Under the GDPR, you must ensure the personal data you are processing is:
+In accordance with the UK data protection laws, you must ensure the personal data you are processing is:

 - adequate - sufficient to properly fulfil your stated purpose